git-town/git-town/website/src/commands/kill.md

 > _git town kill [branch-name]_

-The _kill_ command deletes non-perennial branches from the local and remote repository and updates proposals of child branches of the killed branch.
+The _kill_ command deletes the given branch from the local and remote repository and updates proposals of its child branches to the parent of the killed branch.
 It does not remove perennial branches.

 ### Positional arguments